tursodatabase/libsql/ext/jni/README.md

 or propagate exceptions and must return error information (if any) via result codes or `null`.
-The only cases where the C-style APIs may throw is through client-side misuse, e.g. passing in a null where it shouldn't be used.
-The APIs clearly mark function parameters which should not be null, but does not actively defend itself against such misuse.
+The only cases where the C-style APIs may throw is through client-side misuse, e.g. passing in a null where it may cause a `NullPointerException`.
+The APIs clearly mark function parameters which should not be null, but does not generally actively defend itself against such misuse.
 Some C-style APIs explicitly accept `null` as a no-op for usability's sake, and some of the JNI APIs deliberately return an error code, instead of segfaulting, when passed a `null`.

 Client-defined callbacks _must never throw exceptions_ unless _very
-explicitly documented_ as being throw-safe.
+explitly documented_ as being throw-safe.
 Exceptions are generally reserved for higher-level bindings which are constructed to specifically deal with them and ensure that they do not leak C-level resources.
 In some cases, callback handlers are permitted to throw, in